-With that said, there are two main reasons why smoothies are an amazing tool to help you shed excess pounds:
+There are several main reasons why smoothies are an amazing tool to help you shed excess pounds:

-In fact, when it comes to smoothies the first thing that comes to people’s minds is usually fruits.
-I’m going to bust that myth here and say right upfront that an exclusively-fruit smoothie is not a good idea due to its high sugar content.
+In fact, when it comes to smoothies, the first thing that comes to people’s minds is usually fruit.
+I’m going to bust that myth here and say right up front that an exclusively-fruit smoothie is not a good idea due to its high sugar content.

-No worries though, as vegetable-based smoothies can be just as delicious.
-It might come as a surprise to many people, but it is actually one of the strongest point of smoothies -
+No worries, though, as vegetable-based smoothies can be just as delicious.
+It might come as a surprise to many people, but it is actually one of the strongest points of smoothies.

 Smoothies provide a rare opportunity to enjoy extremely delicious food while eating healthy and supporting your weight loss efforts.

-For example: if we are challenged by the taste of a healthy ingredient such as kale, a great way to mask its taste is combine it in a smoothie.
+For example: if we are challenged by the taste of a healthy ingredient such as kale, a great way to mask its taste is to combine it in a kale smoothie.